-asting resin is so popular with many artists, do-it-yourselfers and craftsmen because it can be colored and thus used for a variety of creative projects.
-One of the most desirable properties of resin is that it is transparent and crystal clear.
-But there are also areas of application where it makes sense to color the casting resin.
+asting resin is very popular with many artists, do-it-yourselfers, and craftsmen because it can be colored and thus used for a variety of creative projects.
+One of the most attractive properties of resin is that it is transparent and crystal clear.
+However, there are also areas of application where it makes sense to color the casting resin.
 But which are the right colorants for this?
-In this article you will find out everything you need to know.
+In this article, you will find out everything you need to know.

 - 1 What Kind of Resin Color Works?

 - 3 Step by Step Instructions: How to Color Epoxy Resin

 - 4 Our Recommendations: Liquid Epoxy Paint

 - 5 Our Favorites: Color Additives in Powder Form

 - 6 Color Media NOT Suitable for Resin

 - 7.1 Can Epoxy Resin Castings also be Lacquered with Color?

 - 7.2 What can Casting Resin be Colored with?

 - 7.3 What can UV Resin be Dyed with?